mtmr0x/nucleo/README.md

 Nucleo creates and manages a strongly typed and predictable state container.

 > Important note: This project is still under development.
-It's not recommended for production use yet.
-Some bug fixes are being worked on and we're improving documentation and tests to make sure everything is running as expected.
+It's not recommended for production use yet, despite its basic functionalities are checked as done.

 ## Roadmap